WHO (AM): Radiothon

 Each December, WHO collaborates with the Pinky Swear Foundation to host the annual Pinky Swear Radiothon, a full day of storytelling and fundraising to support children with cancer and their families.
 The event features emotional interviews, family spotlights, and live donor calls.
 Over the past ten years, the radiothon has raised more than two million dollars to help cover everyday expenses such as housing, gas, and groceries for families facing childhood cancer.

 History

 Early years

 WHO began broadcasting on April 10, 1924.
-The station was originally owned by Bankers Life, which is now the Principal Financial Group.
-Since January 1923 most radio stations in Iowa have been assigned call signs starting with "K", so WHO is unusual in starting with "W", normally reserved for stations located east of the Mississippi River.
+The station was originally owned by Bankers Life in Des Moines, which is now the Principal Financial Group.
+Since January 1923, most radio stations in Iowa have been assigned call signs starting with "K", so WHO is unusual in starting with "W", normally reserved for stations located east of the Mississippi River.
 WHO dates back to a period when new call signs generally were four letters, from a sequential list, but sometimes were only three letters long.
 Because its call letters were issued outside of the pattern normally employed at the time, there has been speculation that they might have been chosen to stand for "We Help Others" or the question "Who?".
 For many years, WHO has used an owl as its mascot, a play on its call letters, pronounced like an owl's call.